 Skip to the main content

 Rachel Kalmar is a data scientist, community organizer, and world record holder for number of wearable sensors worn continuously.
-She has spent nearly two decades creating tools and using data to explain, predict, and influence behavior.
-Kalmar is currently a data scientist and Director of Product Management at Tableau Software, where she and her team design and build AI and ML-based tools to help people see and understand their data.
+She is currently the Head of Data Products and Services at Biogen, where her team's mission is make it easier and faster for anyone to work with study data, from clinical operations to data science.
+In her previous role as Director of Product Management at Tableau Software, Kalmar and her team designed and built AI and ML-based tools to help people see and understand their data.

-At the intersection of AI, hardware, and data, Kalmar's work involves the application of data and the broader ecosystems within which it exists.
-What are the barriers to data access, sharing and interoperability, and how can we enable more open data ecosystems to better serve the public interest?
+At the intersection of AI, hardware, healthcare, and data, Kalmar's work involves the application of data and the broader ecosystems within which it exists.
+What are the barriers to data access, sharing and interoperability, and how can we enable more open data ecosystems and better tools to serve the public interest?
 She explores these questions in her work and as an affiliate at the Berkman Klein Center for Internet & Society.

-Kalmar was a Berkman Klein Fellow from 2016-2018, and is an alumna of Stanford's Neurosciences PhD Program, the Hasso Plattner Institute for Design (aka the d.school), UCSD Physics, The Salk Institute, Rock Health, the Assembly Fellowship at Harvard University and the MIT Media Lab, and Misfit Wearables.
+Kalmar has been a Berkman Klein affiliate since 2018.
+Prior to that, she was a Berkman Klein Fellow (2016-2018), and is an alumna of Stanford's Neurosciences PhD Program, the Hasso Plattner Institute for Design (aka the d.school), UCSD Physics, The Salk Institute, Rock Health, the Assembly Fellowship at Harvard University and the MIT Media Lab, Misfit Wearables, and Tableau Software.

 Projects & Tools